 We now turn to examine the geographic landscape of intergenerational income mobility in Spain.
-To do so, we replicate the estimation of our key mobility measures - the Rank-Rank Slope (RRS) and Absolute Upward Mobility (μ{25}) - for distinct geographic regions and municipalities.
-We do using the common in the literature studying the geography of opportunity (Chetty et al., 2014b, 2020; Britto et al.; Acciari et al., 2022).
-For each geographic unit g, we estimate the following linear model relating child rank (y_i) to parental rank (p_i):
+To do so, we replicate the estimation of our key national-level intergenerational mobility measures - the Rank-Rank Slope (RRS) and Absolute Upward Mobility ( $\mu{25}$ ) - for distinct geographic regions and municipalities.
+Following standard practice in the literature (Chetty et al., 2014b, 2020; G.C.
+Britto et al., 2022; Acciari et al., 2022; Kenedi and Sirugue, 2022), we link children to their geographic unit of origin using the ZIP code where they were first claimed by their parents in the 1998 tax returns.
+This measure captures the earliest observed location of residence during childhood based on administrative records, and serves as a proxy for the environment in which children spent their formative years.
+We then measure their outcomes between ages 36 and 42, following the baseline sample definition, regardless of where they reside as adults $^{13}$ .

+In practice, for each geographic unit g, we estimate the following linear model relating child rank $(y_i)$ to parental rank $(p_i)$ :

-$$y_i = \alpha_g + \beta_g p_i + \varepsilon_i$$
+$$y_i = \alpha_a + \beta_a p_i + \varepsilon_i$$

-The resulting slope, β_g , provides a measure of relative mobility specific to area g.
-Absolute Upward Mobility in area g for those starting at the 25th percentile of the parental income distribution, $\mu{25,g}$, is subsequently computed as:
+The resulting slope, $\beta_g$ , provides a measure of relative mobility specific to area g.
+Absolute Upward Mobility in area g for those starting at the 25th percentile of the parental income distribution, $\mu{25,g}$ , is subsequently computed as: